 The Writing Center regularly supports the formation of writing groups through organizing kick-off meetings and also offers an open writing group.

-The Writing Center offers workshops that teach basics and enable exchange.
+The Writing Center offers workshops that teach the basics and encourage exchange.
 In writing consultations, writing tutors advise you individually on your text and writing process.
 You can also upload your text and receive written feedback on a few pages.
 And: Attend the Writing Day, where once a semester you can join workshops and write together with others for a whole day.

 The OWL cannot answer all questions about academic work and writing.
 On the internet and social media, you will find various resources that deal with academic writing.
 Don’t be confused by the many different conventions.